 The processor was supposed to be launched in production at a very high core frequency — 150MHz — which was planned to be increased for up to 200MHz while utilising the same engineering limits.
 It appeared to be possible because of a successful architecture as well as because engineers who developed the processor rejected to involve automatic design systems and did all work just manually.
 The project entered manufacturing stage and was reorganised into a regular division of DEC soon after.

 Because of DEC marketing department's efforts the new architecture was called AXP (or Alpha AXP), though still not known for sure what exactly this misunderstanding meant.
 Quite possible that nothing at all.
 In the past, DEC had legal problems with its VAX brand because there was another pretending company, a manufacturer of vacuum cleaners, and the conflict was taken to court that time.
 By the way, it was also motivated that sales of DEC equipment suffered because of the other company's reasonable slogan, "Nothing sucks like a Vax!"
 After all, a joke showed up saying that AXP meant "Almost eXactly PRISM".

-Title: The Death of Alpha on NT (NT on Alpha???) - A Web Exclusive from Windows IT Pro August 27, 1999
+Title: The Death of Alpha on NT (Windows-NT ran on Alpha???) - A Web Exclusive from Windows IT Pro August 27, 1999